Home Report Cupar

 As for amenities, Cupar has many great pubs, cafes, and restaurants, many of an excellent quality offering eats made from locally sourced ingredients from the surrounding area.
 Cupar Golf club can be found to the south of the town and has a rich history, believed to also be the oldest 9-hole club in the world, offering a fine hillside parkland course.

 In terms of local education, Cupar two primary schools: Castlehill Primary and St. Columba’s Primary.
 The local secondary school is Bell Baxter High School and there is also a local special needs school called Kilmaron School.
 Additionally, Elmwood College, a rural further education institution is based in Cupar and has a strong reputation for excellence.

-As of June 2021, the average price for a residential property in Cupar stood at £226,327.
-This is a rise of 1.22% in the last three months (since March 2021) and a rise of 5.96% since June 2020.
+The average price for property in Cupar stood at £220,080 in August 2021.
+This is a fall of 1.49% in the last three months (since May 2021) and a rise of 2.85% since August 2020.
 There are currently developments of new modern homes underway in the area and more recent plans to build 1400 new homes to the north of Cupar have been revived.

 Why Use Shepherds

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Cupar and wider Fife council area property market that nobody else can.